wdpypere/docs-test-comps/docs/CCM/fetch.md

     Returns undef if it cannot fetch the profile due to a network error,
     \-1 in case of other failure, `SUCCESS` in case of successful fetch.

-- setProfileFormat

-    Define the profile format.
-If receives an argument, it will use it with no further questions.
-If not, it will try to derive it from the URL, being:

-    - URLs ending in `xml` are for XML profiles.
-    - URLs ending in `json` are for JSON profiles.

-    and their gzipped equivalents.

-- setNotificationTime()

-    Define notification time, if profile modification time is greater than notification time then only the profile will be downloaded

-- setTimeout()

-    Define timeout after which profile fetch will be terminated.

-- setProfileFailover()

-    Define failover profile url